gnois/luaty/README.md

 ```

-- Compilation error when
+- Gives compilation error when
   * Assigning to undeclared (a.k.a global) variable
   * Shadowing another variable in the same scope

 ```
 a = 1              -- Error: undeclared identifier a
 var p = print
 var p = 'p'        -- Error: shadowing previous var p

-for i, j in pairs({})
-	var i = 10         -- Error: shadowing previous var i

 var f = \z->
 	var z = 10      -- Error: shadowing previous var z

 ```

-- Consistency is prefered over syntactic sugar
-  * function definition is always a lambda expression instead of statement
+- function definition is always a lambda expression with  `->` or `\arg1, arg2 ->`, instead of a statement
   * function call always need parenthesis
-  * `:` not supported, `self` or `@` need to be explicitly specified as function parameter instead

 ```
 print 'a'             -- Error: '=' expected instead of 'a'.
 This is valid in Lua function f()          -- Error: use '->' instead of 'function' -> print('x')         -- Error: lambda -> must be an expression (-> print('x'))()     -- Ok, immediately invoked lambda

--- `self` if any, must be explicit var foo = \@, k ->
-  return k * @.value    -- @ is equivalent to `self` var obj = {
-  value = 3.142,
-  foo = foo
-}
--- no more ':'
-p(obj:foo(2))       -- Error: ')' expected instead of ':'
-p(obj.foo(@, 2))    -- Ok, use this instead

 ```

 - Optional curried lambda syntax with `\arg1, arg2 ~>`
-  * `...` varargs not supported
+  * works with 2 or more arguments, but `...` varargs is not supported
-  * at least 2 lambda arguments are needed to be curried
-  * requires [curry.lua](https://github.com/gnois/luaty/blob/master/tests/curry.lua) or compatible library
+  * requires [curry()](https://github.com/gnois/luaty/blob/master/tests/curry.lua) or compatible function

 ```
 var curry = require('tests.curry')